Training Heterogeneous Features in Sequence to Sequence Tasks: Latent Enhanced Multi-filter Seq2Seq Model: Discussion and Future Direction

 \section{Discussion and Future Direction}

-The experiments demonstrate that our MGMAE is able to enhance the performance on sequence to sequence tasks.
-One of the key component that significantly affect the performance is the number of filters in the MGMAE.
-To determine the optimal number of mixtures for the GMM parameter, we use Silhouette Coefficient to evaluate the clustering performance given a specific number of mixtures.
+Experiments show that our LEMS is able to improve the performance on sequence-to-sequence tasks compared with the ordinary encoder-decoder model and MGMAE.
+One of the key components that significantly affect performance is the number of filters, i.e. the number of clusters in the latent space.
+To further explore the relationship between clustering quality and model performance, we calculated silhouette coefficients in each case.
+Each experiment was performed 5 times, and the average value is shown in Table \ref{tab:3}.

-Table \ref{tab:3} presents how the Silhouette coefficient related to the model's performance.
-We can observe a positive relationship between the Silhouette coefficient and the Token-level accuracy, Denotation accuracy, and BLEU score.
-This indicates that the quality of the Gaussian mixture is positively related to the prediction accuracies of the model.
-A better clustering result means the data is clearly separable under a certain number of clusters.
-Then, each filter can be trained using a fixed set of unique features with less overlapping to the features in other clusters.
-Thus we can obtain better outcomes.
+To determine the optimal number of mixtures for the GMM, we can use Silhouette Coefficient to evaluate the clustering performance given a specific number of mixtures, then choose the cluster number associate with the highest Silhouette Coefficient.

-An advantage of our model is that the MGMAE is trained to generate representations only by using the input data, which means the representations are independent of the target output data.
-Therefore, this model may be applied to tasks such as multi-lingual translation which translates from one language to multiple languages.
-In such tasks, the autoencoder and representations are only trained once, then we only need to optimize the parameters in the filters for multiple tasks.
+Table \ref{tab:3} shows how the silhouette coefficient affects the performance of the model.
+A positive correlation can be observed between the silhouette coefficient and each of the three quality metrics: token-level accuracy, representation accuracy, and BLEU score.
+This indicates that the quality of Gaussian mixture clustering is positively correlated with the prediction accuracy of the model.
+By choosing an appropriate number of clusters, better clustering results can be obtained.
+Therefore, we can get a set of data that is clearly separable under this number of clusters.
+Each filter can then be trained using a fixed set of unique features with less overlap with features in other clusters.
+Therefore, the filters can construct better outcomes.